S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   proposals to create and consider
 -   selecting people for roles

-Typically upcoming reports and agreements for review are not kept in the backlog but added directly to the agenda.
+Often upcoming reports and agreements for review are not kept in the backlog but added directly to the agenda.